sausheong/polyglot/README.md

 The Puma web app's performance is smooth all the way, but tapers at around 175 connections per second, keeping steady until the end.
 The Polyglot web app's performance follows closely that of the Puma web app's.

+Remember that we have 100 threads in the Puma web app, and 100 responders for the Polyglot web app.
+With more web apps, the connection rate should go up as well.

 #### Connection average time

 This shows the average for the time taken between a successful connection initiation until the time the connection is closed.